annotation/text-fabric/docs/Api/General.md

         corpus has about it.

         The `glean()` function is here to just give you a first impression quickly.

+    ??? info "r"
-        Pass it a raw result tuple `r`, and you get a string indicating where it occurs, in terms of sections,
+        Pass a raw result tuple `r`, and you get a string indicating where it occurs, in terms of sections,
         and what text is associated with the results.